deamorim2/sdbs/EN-US/simple_sql.rst

 ------

 ..
-Note:: -SQL statements also include the semicolon (";") statement terminator.
+Note:: - SQL statements also include the semicolon (";") statement terminator.
 Though not required on every platform, it is defined as a standard part of the SQL grammar.
           - Insignificant whitespace is generally ignored in SQL statements and queries, making it easier to format SQL code for readability.

 -------